 Download LIME now

 LIME has been developed by the VOG Group through our ongoing activities at the forefront of virtual geoscience.
-It was released during the 2nd Virtual Geoscience Conference (21-23rd September 2016).
-LIME is available for Windows, though further platforms are planned to be supported in the future.
+It is currently available for Windows, though further platforms are planned to be supported in the future.

 A free 30-day trial will start when you run LIME for the first time.
 If you are a returning user, valid keys will be picked up automatically.
 If your key has expired you can activate online here.
 Major efforts are made in adding features and fixing issues, bringing LIME to an increasingly professional standard.
 For v2, we decided to add a small annual charge for academic users (see our post on this).

 LIME will run on most laptops and workstations running the 64-bit Windows operating system.
 However, the following hardware recommendation will help you increase performance, especially with larger datasets.